UKCloud/documentation/articles/azure/azs-how-create-spn-powershell.md

 - an Azure application

-- A Service Principal name
+- A Service Principal Name

 - role assignment